goltermc/PiPod/README.md

 Along the way , I found numereous anrdoid apps which would make an android device "look" like an ipod.
 None of these had any reasonable documentation.
 I was frustruated.
 Then I stumbled on beaglepod.
 It is written entirely in c/c++, which I've used for many years.
-I tried to get this to compie on the beaglebone black but kept running into library issues.
+I tried to get this to compile on the beaglebone black but kept running into library issues.
 Finally, I moved the source to a spare raspberry pi and was able to get it to compile completely.

 I've spent a good deal of effort, getting things set up.